Zhaofeng-Tian/SFND_2D_Feature_Tracking-1/README.md

 Other detectors implemented in plain open-cv.

 MP.3 Keypoint Removal
-Keypoint outside of Rect are erased from vector
+Keypoint outside of Rect are erased from vector.

+MP.4 Keypoint Descriptors
+BRIEF, ORB, FREAK, AKAZE and SIFT descriptors are implemented.

+MP.5 Descriptor Matching
+FLANN matching and  k-nearest neighbor selection are impplemented.

+MP.6 Descriptor Distance Ratio
+Descriptor distance ratio test is implemented.

 ## Dependencies for Running Locally
 * cmake >= 2.8